 Only perfect practice makes perfect.

 He understood the need to practice correctly.
 If you don’t, you will get really good at doing it incorrectly!
-That’s why we stress competency based training approaches.
+That’s why we stress competency-based training approaches.

 Ergonomics is all about learning new skills; we encourage training sessions that involve a hands-on approach.
 Over time, with proper feedback and practice, the desired result will be accomplished.